gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

    is often called stemming;
  * stemming is the crude process for reducing inflected (or sometimes derived) words to their stem, base or root form – generally a written word form; or to reduce multiple forms of a word to a common base form,

- * 1.stop words: some most common words which have little value in selecting documents to match user's need.
- * 2.case folding: converting all letters to lower case.
- * 3.stemming: reduce multiple forms of a word to a common base form.
-## Case-folding
- case-folding is reducing all letters to lower case.
 ## Lemmatization
  * usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma
 ## Stemmer